TAUGHANNOCK GORGE

 Hover to zoom, or press and hold on mobile.
 Original is 11″ x 14.5″.

-This “map” of Taughannock Gorge, located in the Finger Lakes region of upstate New York, was drawn digitally with Procreate on an iPad and printed out using a risograph machine.
-Risograph printers are sort of a cross between photocopiers and digital screen printing.
-Like photocopiers, they have a scan bed on the top (though I didn’t need it in this case) and can fire out prints quickly.
+This map(?) of Taughannock Gorge, located in the Finger Lakes region of upstate New York, was drawn with the Procreate app on iPad and printed out using a risograph.
+A risograph printer is sort of like a hybrid of photocopiers and screen printing.
+Like photocopiers, they have a scan bed on the top (though I didn’t need it in this case) and can print off pages fast.
 Like screen printing, they only print one layer of color at a time, and do so using a master sheet that’s been thermally perforated with a bunch of tiny holes.
 The ink then gets forced through the holes of the master and onto the paper as it’s fed through the machine.
-Different color values can be obtained with more/less and bigger/smaller holes, and combined with overlaying multiple ink colors—you can get a pretty wide range of hues and values.
-The “downside” is that the alignment and registration of the color layers can be finicky, but that’s also part of the riso “look”.
+Different values of color can be obtained with more/less and bigger/smaller holes, and when you start layering different colors on top of one another—you can get a pretty wide range of hues.
+The “downside” is that the alignment and registration between layers can be imperfect, but that’s also part of the risograph “look”.
 It’s fast and cheap, but imprecise.

-I made a map of waterfalls around Ithaca NY earlier this year which took partial inspiration from risograph textures, albeit done digitally.
-Then, I realized there’s an awesome shop right here in town called Ithaca Print Commons, which has risograph machines open to community use.
-So after joining a workshop there and getting a taste of what the printers could do, I wanted to create a map (which became more of an illustration) that had the specific functionality and limitations of a risograph in mind.
+I made a map of waterfalls around Ithaca NY earlier this year which took partial inspiration from risograph textures, albeit recreated digitally.
+Then, I learned there’s an awesome shop right here in town called Ithaca Print Commons, which has risograph machines open to community use.
+After joining a workshop there and getting a taste of what the printers could do, I wanted to create a map (which became more of an illustration) that had the specific functionality and limitations of a risograph printer in mind.

 Between the workshop, YouTube videos, and some trial and error—I figured out how I would need to have the digital file arranged and kept that in mind while drawing.
 Each color needs to end up as its own grayscale layer or file.
 Full black means the printer will print the color fully opaque; white means no ink at all; and grays are for all the various values in between.
-Wrapping your head around this gets complicated if you’re trying to combine two different color inks to make a third, but for this project I kept it simple and had no overlapping colors; excluding the black, which I was okay with sitting on top of the other layers since it wouldn’t mix.
-For me, it was easiest to stick with a single color and adjust the layer transparency to mimic different values, rather than fiddling with the values at the brush level.
-So each layer was both its own color and own opacity (green 80%, green 50%, green 20%, black 80%, etc.), which made it easy to tweak things as I went.
+Wrapping your head around this gets complicated if you’re trying to combine two different color inks to make a third, but for this project I kept it simple and had no overlapping colors; except for the black, which sat on top of the others but wouldn’t mix.
+For me, it was easiest to stick with a single color and adjust the layer transparency in Procreate to mimic different values, rather than fiddling with the values at the brush level.
+So each layer I had in the file was both its own color and own opacity (green 80%, green 50%, green 20%, black 80%, etc.), which made it easy to tweak things as I went.

-The map is obviously not to scale—with giant buildings, tents, trees, etc.— but I did reference a lot of maps, photos, and different years of aerial imagery (along with a few field trips, myself) to try and make a fairly comprehensive portrait.
-Nearly every building is included, and the density of trees in places is roughly accurate.
-I also included the new upper falls trailhead area, which technically doesn’t exist as of this writing, but is under construction and should open next year.
-There may also be a bigfoot somewhere, if you look long enough.
+The map is obviously not to scale—with giant buildings, tents, trees, etc.—but I did reference a lot of maps, photos, and different years of aerial imagery (and took a few field trips) to try and make a fairly comprehensive portrait.
+Nearly every building is included, and the tree density in places is vaguely accurate.
+I also included the new upper falls trailhead area, which technically doesn’t exist as of this writing, but is under construction and should open in 2025.
+You might also spot a bigfoot emerging from the trees if you look long enough.

 1) Block out your colors when you have darker linework going over top.
 In my case, I used the Fill (paint bucket) tool with the linework as a reference to quickly color all of my trees.
 But I underestimated the amount of misregistration I was going to be dealing with, so I was left with tons of erratic white lines in all the forested areas which would’ve looked much better if I had simple blocks of color underneath my linework.
-Instead, my colors follow the lines for tree trunks, tree tops, etc. You can probably see it in the images below, especially the thick blob of trees to the lower right.
-This potential problem occurred to me deep into the drawing process, and I even addressed it for the violet layer, but the green would’ve taken much longer and I was anxious to be done, so I left them alone and figured I’d see how bad it could be.
+Instead, my colors follow the lines for tree trunks, tree tops, etc. You can probably see it in the images below, especially the thick blob of trees in the lower right quadrant.
+The possibility of this issue didn’t occur to me until I was already deep into the drawing process, and I actually addressed it for the violet layer, but the green would’ve taken much longer to fix and I was anxious to be done, so I left them alone and figured I’d see how bad it could be.
 Another method to help with this would be color trapping, which is sort of like overprinting, and helps to eliminate white space from misregistration by increasing the size of the colored areas a little bit to compensate.

-2) The less colors, the better.
+2) The less colors, the better (or easier).
 Next time I’ll probably try and stick with two colors, because registration became increasingly complicated with each layer.
 You might have one color layer a little too far to the left, another a little too far right, and then at the third color you’re trying to split the difference between the two.
-Add a fourth color in, and things get erratic fast.
+Add a fourth color in and forget it.
 That said, the registration is probably never going to be perfect, and again it’s kind of the “look” of risograph, so maybe best to just embrace it at a certain point.
-Otherwise if you want to use three or more colors, perhaps try a simpler design with less registration points—as opposed to, say, ten thousand little trees.
+Otherwise, if you want to use three or more colors, perhaps try a simpler design with less registration points—as opposed to, say, ten thousand little trees.

 I haven’t quite decided what to try next, but it will probably be a more traditional map limited to two colors.
 If you want to try making and printing your own risograph designs, check out this cool map of risograph print shops and maybe find one near you!